kaustubhhakim/atmodeller/README.md

 # atmodeller
-Lightweight Python script for computing the partitioning of volatiles between a planetary atmosphere and its interior
+A lightweight Python package for computing the partitioning of volatiles between a planetary atmosphere and its interior